ltejedor/zen/README.md

-# zen app - machine building week
+# zen app - machine building week (how to make almost anything, mit)

 This project includes a Node.js server script and a web page that connects to it.